dkovacs24/ReviOS_faq/docs/drivers.md

 ### Other hardware

 Other hardware that is not part of the motherboard.
+You should look up the manual of the hardware for a guide, or check the manufacturer's website for drivers.

 #### GPU drivers

+GPUs are the most common with drivers are not from the motherboard drivers.
 These drivers should only come from the manufacturer's website, with the case of GPUs it is either NVIDIA, AMD or Intel.

 ##### NVIDIA

-Go to the official [NVIDIA website](https://www.nvidia.com/){target=_blank}, click the `Drivers` button on top top of the page, then select your driver.
-Download and install it.
-This should be trivial.
-For debloating and tweaking the driver, see the [Post-Install guide on the Revision website](https://www.revi.cc/revios/post-install#h.p_26IZH4oTRS4J){target=_blank}.
+Go to the official [NVIDIA website](https://www.nvidia.com/){target=_blank}, click the `Drivers` button on top top of the page.
+Select your GPU, and then the type of the driver (Game Ready or Studio Ready driver, [read more here](https://itigic.com/nvidia-game-ready-vs-studio-drivers-differences-which-one-to-choose/)).
+After that click `Search` and download the first option.

 ##### AMD

-Go to the official [AMD website](https://www.amd.com/en/support){target=_blank}, and down the page select your hardware, download the driver and install it.
+Go to the official [AMD website](https://www.amd.com/en/support){target=_blank}, and down the page select your hardware, click `SUBMIT`, download the driver compatible with your operating system.

 ##### Intel